2factorauth/twofactorauth/CONTRIBUTING.md

       lang: <ISO 639-1 language code> (Only for non-English websites)
 ```

-The `lang:` field is only used for non-English websites.
+The `lang` field is only used for non-English websites.
 The language codes should be lowercase [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) codes.

 ### Exceptions & Restrictions